 To change the aperture, you must press and hold the aperture (Av) button on the back while turning the main dial.
-To me this particular camera was almost set up to let you first select depth of field by choosing an appropriate aperture.
-Then all you have to do is turn to the right shutter speed to give you a correct exposure.
+To me, this particular camera was almost set up to let you first select depth of field by choosing an appropriate aperture.
+Then all you have to do is turn to the right shutter speed to give you the correct exposure.

-The final step to getting a great properly exposed photo is setting the shutter speed.
+The final step to getting a great, properly exposed photo is setting the shutter speed.
 Changing the shutter speed is quite easy.
 All you have to do is turn the main dial.
-You want to turn the main dial until you get a correct exposure.
+You want to turn the main dial until you get the correct exposure.

 You may encounter situations where you will need to increase the ISO.
-For instance, if you set the aperture to f/16 and you find that your shutter speed setting is giving you a slightly underexposed image.
-You can increase the ISO to higher number.
+For instance, if you set the aperture to f/16 and find that your shutter speed setting gives you a slightly underexposed image.
+You can increase the ISO to a higher number.
 This will increase your exposure and give you the proper exposure you need.